Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-groups/index.md

 sharing the same configuration and behavior space.

-* A **runtime instance** is a single data plane node with a single instance of a runtime, such as Kong Gateway.
+* A **runtime instance** is a single data plane node with a single instance of a runtime, such as {{site.base_gateway}}.
 Runtime instances service traffic for the runtime group.
 All runtime instances in one runtime group must be of the same type.
-Currently, only Kong Gateway runtime types are supported.
+Currently, only {{site.base_gateway}} runtime types are supported.

 Every organization has one default runtime group.
-With an Enterprise subscription, you can configure nine additional custom runtime groups, for a total of 10 by default, in the same Konnect account to manage runtime instances and their configuration in any groupings you want.
+With an Enterprise subscription, you can configure nine additional custom runtime groups, for a total of 10 by default, in the same {{site.konnect_short_name}}
+account to manage runtime instances and their configuration in any groupings you want.

 ## Default runtime group

-The default runtime group is the foundational group in Konnect.
+The default runtime group is the foundational group in {{site.konnect_short_name}}.
 Every organization starts with one default group.

 This group can't be renamed or deleted, and its status as the default